OTC-CISRiley/CIS150InfoLevel1/docs/readme.md

-3. Code the project and check it in and commit to tfs
+3. Code the project and check it in to tfs
 4. Verify the tfs checkin using the source control explorer in Team explorer
-5. Raise your hand to show the instructor your valid tfs checkin
+5. Raise your hand to show the instructor your valid tfs checkin (you will receive level 2 info)
-a.
-You will receive

 6. Log off the computer
 7. Log onto a different computer before beginning the next level.